Hoogkamer/WIFI-Radio-ESP32-V2/README.md

 #### Using Rotary

-Press and hold Volume Rotary
+Press and hold Volume Rotary to mute/unmute.
+Changing the volume by rotating this rotary button also unmutes.

 ### Activating the station